Kasamh Se

-Kasamh Se (English title: The Promise) was an Indian soap opera produced by Ekta Kapoor for Balaji Telefilms.
+Kasamh Se (English title: The Promise) is an Indian soap opera produced by Ekta Kapoor for Balaji Telefilms.
 The show aired on Zee TV from 16 January 2006 to 12 March 2009, when the series ended due to cost issues.
 The story is about three sisters: Bani, Piya and Rano.

 Plot

 Three Dixit sisters; Bani, Pia, and Rano are different but are close to each other.
 They live in Mount Abu.
 After their father's death, the three sisters go to Mumbai to live with Jai Udai Walia, a ruthless business tycoon who knew their parents.
 Jai falls for Pia, but she loves Jai's employee Pushkar Shukla and is more interested in Jai's wealth.
 Their marriage is arranged but on the wedding day, Pia elopes with Pushkar.
 To save the Dixit family's honor and mostly persuaded by Jai's cunning sister Jigyasa, Bani takes Pia's place at the altar and marries Jai.
 Jai is initially furious, but falls for Bani as time passes.
 They kiss after a family function arranged by Jai's friend Roshni.
 Meanwhile, Jai's nephew (Jigyasa's younger son) Sahil falls for Rano and they get married.

 Though Pia is married to Pushkar, after an argument with Pushkar she becomes interested in Jai's wealth and tries to steal him from Bani.
 Once Jai goes on a business trip, Pia follows him, spikes his drink, and sexually assaults him.
 This leaves Jai shaken.

 On Bani and Jai's one-year anniversary, it is revealed that Pia is pregnant with Jai's child.
 Bani goes into trauma but later forgives them.
 Pia gives birth to a son, Veer, while Rano gives birth a son, Varun.
 Sahil is killed and Pia frames Bani for his death and blackmails Jai: he can either let Bani spend life in jail or testify that she is mentally ill and she can spend only five years in a mental hospital.
 Jai, who is left with no option, rules that Bani is mentally ill and she is sent to a mental hospital.

 At the hospital, Bani gives birth to twins Krishna and Atharva but they are taken away by Jai.
 Bani escapes from the hospital and is rescued by a man named Aparajit Deb, who takes her under his wing.
 He takes an interest in Bani and offers her to come with him abroad so she can get away from her past.
 Bani agrees but promises that she will return for her children.